-Man caught on camera using chainsaw to cut down political sign
+Man who used chainsaw to cut down political sign says it was on his property

-TAVARES, Fla. - Authorities in Lake County are searching for a man who was caught on camera using a chainsaw to cut down a political sign.
+TAVARES, Fla. - Authorities in Lake County were searching for a man who was caught on camera using a chainsaw to cut down a political sign.

 The Lake County Sheriff's Office on Friday tweeted a photo of the man, who is seen holding a chainsaw next to a sign for Jason Paynter, a retired Tavares police lieutenant who is running for the Lake County Clerk of Courts.